Sura-T/bank_modern_app/README.md

 ## Acknowledgments

 - Thanks to the ReactJS and Tailwind CSS communities for their excellent documentation and support.
-- Special thanks to JavaScript Mastery
+- Special thanks to JavaScript Mastery Youtube channel

 ---